Siddartha-M/ECBM-4060-Project/README.md

 # ECBM-4060-Project

 ## Basic info
-This is the final project for ECBM 4060
+This is the final project for ECBM 4060.
-Authors: Mingyuan Zhang, Siddartha Marella
+Authors: Mingyuan Zhang, Siddartha Marella.
-Description: An interactive tool for SARS-CoV-2 epidemic trends analysis
+Description: An interactive tool for SARS-CoV-2 epidemic trends analysis.

 ## Prerequisite and Dependency